Part V

 The true work lies in this preparation.
 Readiness is about nervous system capacity and support, not your worth or willpower.

-- Somatic Baseline: I can reliably downshift from sympathetic/dorsal activation into ventral connection using breath, orienting, grounding.
+Somatic Baseline: Can you reliably downshift from sympathetic or dorsal activation into ventral connection using breath, orienting, and grounding?

-- Intention Integrity: My motive is sober healing or learning, not novelty-seeking, social pressure, or escaping difficult emotions.
+Intention Integrity: Is your motive sober healing or learning, rather than novelty-seeking, social pressure, or escape from difficult emotion?

 Navigating the Current: How to Walk Inside the State